History of the All-Ireland Senior Hurling Championship: 1941–1944

-Although not regarded as the greatest team of all-time, the Cork team of the 1940s has a unique record that proved elusive to all other teams that came before.
-In winning four consecutive All-Ireland titles Cork set a benchmark in the championship that set them apart as hurling royalty.
+Although not regarded as the greatest team of all-time, the Cork team of the 1940s has a record that proved elusive to other teams that came before.
+In winning four consecutive All-Ireland titles Cork set a benchmark in the championship that set them apart.

 The four-in-a-row story began in 1941 with a bizarre twist to the championship.
 An outbreak of foot-and-mouth disease in some parts of Munster and south Leinster forced Tipperary and Kilkenny to withdraw from the championship.
 Because of this only Cork and Limerick participated in the Munster championship.
 Cork had hammered Limerick in the Munster semi-final and were nominated to be Munster's representatives in the All-Ireland final against Dublin.
 The game turned into a rout as Cork won the handiest championship ever by 5–11 to 0–6.
 The delayed Munster final took place in October with Tipperary beating Cork.
 For the first time ever a team were All-Ireland champions but were provincial runners-up.

 The Cork-Dublin rematch took place in the 1942 All-Ireland final.
 This time the game was a lost closer with Cork only leading by 1–17 to 2–1 at half-time courtesy of a Johnny Quirke goal.
 Derry Beckett got a second for Cork just before the final whistle as Dublin missed several goal chances.
 The full-time score read Cork 2-14, Dublin 3–4.

 In 1943 Cork again took the hurling world by storm and booked their place in a third consecutive All-Ireland final.
 History was made on that day as for the first time ever a team from Ulster provided the opposition.
 Antrim came to Croke Park with high expectations after defeating both Galway and Kilkenny on their way to the final.
 Unfortunately, a rout ensued.
 At half-time Cork had a 3–11 to 0–2 lead after dominating almost every aspect of the game.
 Cork had two more goals disallowed, just enough to keep them out of the record books.
 A further 2–5 in the second-half gave ‘the Rebels’ a 5–16 to 0–4 victory and a third consecutive All-Ireland title for the second time in their history.

 In 1944 Cork set out to break all records by winning the championship for a fourth successive time.
 All went to plan as "the Rebels" qualified for another championship decider.
 For the third time in four years Dublin provided the opposition.
 The opening thirty minutes was a low-scoring affair; however, Cork still took a 0–8 to 0–2 lead.
 Cork forged ahead in the second-half with Joe Kelly scoring two goals to secure a 2–13 to 1–2 victory and a remarkable fourth All-Ireland title in succession.